Planning permit process

 It's important that you don't proceed with any unauthorised changes until they've been properly assessed and approved.
 Council will consider retrospective amendment applications as though the work has not yet been done, so it's best to get approval first.

-Objections can be lodged with Council any time up to when a decision is made.
-However, objections are usually lodged during the 14-day period which the application is advertised.
-Once you've lodged an objection, Council is required to advise you of any decision made on the application.
+Submissions can be lodged with Council any time up to when a decision is made.
+However, submissions are usually lodged during the 14-day period which the application is advertised.
+Once you've lodged an submission, Council is required to advise you of any decision made on the application.
 You'll also be advised of any relevant meetings held to consider the application.

-To lodge an objection, you need to either:
+To lodge an submission, you need to either:

 • Write a letter or email, that includes your name and contact details (including address), the planning application number, address of the property in question, and a statement of how the proposal will affect you.

-You can lodge your written objection by post or email or in person to:
+You can lodge your written submission by post or email or in person to:

 Borough of Queenscliffe, 50 Learmonth Street (PO Box 93), Queenscliffe, VIC, 3225 or E info@queenscliffe.vic.gov.au